Meet the opposition: Nottingham Forest

-As Swansea City prepare to take on Nottingham Forest on Saturday, we take a closer look at the history and recent form of the visitors.
+As Swansea City get set to take on Nottingham Forest this weekend, we take a closer look at the men from the City Ground.

 What’s their story?

-Nottingham Forest are currently contesting their 14th successive season in the Championship.
+Nottingham Forest have just begun their 11th successive season in the Championship.

 Who are the key men?